 Piran’s a quaint town bursting with Italian charm.
 The whole place is one big attraction as it’s barely changed in 400 years.
 The old seaport of Piran lies at the end of the Piran peninsula, which gradually narrows between the bays of Strunjan and Piran.
 The peninsula reaches Cape Madona, ending with the Savrini hills.
 So needless to say, the setting’s really something.
-The town has kept its Medieval layout, with winding streets and higgledy-piggledy houses rising in steps from the coast up into the hills.
-Piran aside, you’ll also get to see Portoroz on this trip.
-This is the place to come if you want to kick back and relax.
-The Blue Flag beach is the only natural sandy swathe in Slovenia.
-The town also has cultural attractions and a selection of cafes and restaurants for you to enjoy during your free time.
+You'll experience a 60-minute walking tour around the town's Medieval layout, with winding streets and higgledy-piggledy houses rising in steps from the coast up into the hills.
+This will stand you in a good stead to explore Piran on your own during the extra 60-minutes of free time.
+Next, you will head over to the nearby Portoroz.
+This is the place to be if you want to kick back and relax.
+Use your 45-minute free time to visit the Blue Flag beach - the only natural sandy swathe in Slovenia.
+Or uncover the town's cultural attractions and a selection of Slovenian cafes and restaurants.

 - SUITABILITY Moderate physical activity.